 Why this is Noteworthy: This is where the rule change gets a little trickier.
 Let’s consider two scenarios under the new rules:

 - Scenario A: “The two fencers are equal: the Referee will sanction both fencers with a red card.”
 Example: Fencer A and Fencer B are tied at 8-8.
 One minute of fencing happens with no touch scored.
 Red card is given to Fencer A and Fencer B. The score is then 9-9.

 - Scenario B: “The two fencers are not equal: the Referee will sanction the fencer with the lower score with a red card.”
 Example: Fencer A is in the lead with a score of 10-8.
 One minute of fencing happens with no touch scored.
 Because Fencer B is down, Fencer B receives a red card.
 The score is now 11-8.

 Why this is Noteworthy: It’s noteworthy for many reasons.
-There are additional criteria to apply non-combativity to team events.
-Under the passed proposal, the new rule reads: “For each minute of unwillingness to fight the above “red card” sanction will be applied by the Referee, until one or both teams are assigned three red cards.
+There are additional criteria to apply non-combativity that result in a black card.
+Under the passed proposal, the new rule reads: “For each minute of unwillingness to fight the above “red card” sanction will be applied by the Referee, until one or both fencers/teams are assigned three red cards.
 In the case of a further unwillingness to fight minute, one or both teams who already received three red cards, will receive the black card and the fencer that is awarded a black card is disqualified.”
-It sounds like a double black card could happen in team events.
+It sounds like a double black card could happen.